tarcisioe/configmanager/README.md

 configmanager
 =============

-A nice set of scripts for managing and sharing configuration files under VCS between multiple Linux user accounts and systems.
+A nice set of scripts for managing and sharing user configuration files under VCS between multiple Linux user accounts and systems.

 # Installing